tus/tus.io/src/content/blog/2025-03-25-tus-node-server-v2.0.0.md

 ### Running anywhere where JavaScript runs

-tus Node.js 2.0.0 can now run in all meta frameworks, such as Next.js, Nuxt, React Router, SvelteKit, etc. And all Node.js compatible runtime environments, for instance AWS Lambda, Cloudflare, Bun, and Deno Deploy.
+tus Node.js 2.0.0 can now run in all meta-frameworks, such as Next.js, Nuxt, React Router, SvelteKit, etc. The same goes for all Node.js-compatible runtime environments, such as AWS Lambda, Cloudflare, Bun, and Deno Deploy.
 Cloudflare does not have `node:fs`, which means the `@tus/file-store` and the R2-compatible `@tus/s3-store` can’t run there.

-This major version is a rewrite of all handlers to be based on `Request` and `Response`, as it’s possible to convert Node’s request/response objects to those but not the other way around.
+This major version is a rewrite of all handlers to be based on `Request` and `Response`, as it’s possible to convert Node’s request/response objects to those, but not the other way around.

-Use the new `handleWeb()` method for `Request` based handlers, such as in Bun:
+Use the new `handleWeb()` method for `Request`-based handlers, such as in Bun:

 ```js
 import { Server } from '@tus/server'